gabysbrain/regression_vis.talk/regression_vis.md

 ## Fast rendering

-Since Tuner used Gaussian process models, we could analyze the geometry of the scene to figure out how to make it run faster
+Knowing we were using Gaussian process models, we could analyze the geometry of the scene to figure out how to make it run faster

 ::::::::: {.columns}